PrimeTimeTran/next-blog/data/authors/default.md

 # Loi Tran is professional, developer, and architect

-He builds beautifully crafted webpages using HTML, CSS, JS and more.
+He builds beautifully crafted webpages 💻 and mobile 📱 apps.

-His frameworks of choice are Vue, React, Next, and Flutter.
+---

+With nearly a decade of software development experience he's proficient with the following languages and tools:

+#### HTML, CSS, JS, ES6, Ruby, Python, Go, Git

+#### Ruby on Rails, Node, React, Vue, React Native, Flutter, Kubernetes.

+---

 When he's not working he enjoys American 🇺🇸 Football 🏈, Kung Fu 🥋, discussions on philosophy/politics 🤔 and contemplating the meaning of life.